 Lobster hide in nooks and crannies in the reef during the day, yet they come out at night to hunt for food.
 They eat a variety of other sea creatures, including clams, urchins, crabs, and fish.
 When threatened, lobsters move very quickly by contracting their abdomens, causing the tail to move up and down – but they move backwards, tail first.

 In this starlit world you are confronted by creatures, which appear quite different than their daytime counterparts.
 Under the nighttime sky the flick of a fin, or the wave of a hand produces a bioluminescent trail of twinkling lights.
 Many marine animals are nocturnal, therefore divers who only dive during the day miss them, because they are hiding or sleeping, like this tiny, vivid squid.

 Slithering through the shadowed crevices and crannies of the reef, moray eels feed on any animal dead or alive that they can swallow whole.
 The reason for their abrupt feeding behavior isn’t greed, it’s just physiology.
-Moray eels must swallow their prey quickly their prey because they need a continuous flow of water through the mouth to provide oxygen to the bodies.
+Moray eels must swallow their prey quickly because they need a continuous flow of water through the mouth to provide oxygen to the bodies.
 This same characteristic causes morays to display their characteristic teeth-baring grimace, which isn’t actual a threat, but just a physiological necessity.